-Let’s take a look at a few facts and stats about Wiltshire – who knows, you might just surprise yourself!
+Let’s take a look at a few fun facts about Wiltshire – who knows, they might just surprise you!

-There are a number of areas in the country which hold the ‘purple flag’.
+There are a number of areas in Wiltshire which hold the ‘purple flag’.
 These towns and cities are marked particularly for their safe scenes, and the fact that their nightlife offerings tend to be amongst the safest in the UK.
 Both Chippenham and Salisbury have received these accolades.

 Salisbury Cathedral is something of a marvel to many building enthusiasts and history buffs.
 That’s because it not only has the biggest spire of any cathedral in the UK, but that it was actually designed and built completely within a century.
 This, believe it or not, is pretty rare for any kind of similar building.

-William Golding was a school teacher in Salisbury – at Bishop Wordsworth’s – and some believe it was his observation of pupil behaviour here which go on to help him write the iconic novel The Lord of The Flies.
+William Golding was a school teacher in Salisbury – at Bishop Wordsworth’s – and some believe it was his observation of pupil behavior here which went on to help him write the iconic novel The Lord of The Flies.
 In Golding’s book, a band of schoolboys wash up on a desert island and are forced to fend for themselves.

 Wiltshire is very popular with active people for its amazing cycleway.
 This cycling paradise is more than just your run of the mill bike promenade.
 It’s around 120 miles long and is amongst several national cycling paths which intersect the lower reaches of the county.